-There are different types of braces, and depending on which one you choose, the costs will vary significantly.
+There are different types of dental braces, and depending on which one you choose, the costs will vary significantly.
 Your orthodontist will help you find the right one for your needs.

 Secondly, these broad classifications are further subdivided into types based on the materials used in the brackets.
 These materials can be metal, ceramic, plastic or a mix of the three (JADA, 2007).

-While all three of the traditional types of braces such as lingual braces, ceramic braces, and traditional metal braces all have similar speeds, other types of corrective measures like Invisalign can be slower.
+While all three of the traditional types of dental braces such as lingual braces, ceramic braces, and traditional metal braces all have similar speeds, other types of corrective measures like Invisalign can be slower.
 However, it has a very high aesthetic value.
-So the best way to understand the different types of braces is to think about what will you need for your particular treatment?
+So the best way to understand the different types of dental braces is to think about what will you need for your particular treatment?
 What can you afford?
 And how good do you want to look while you receive that treatment?
-With that in mind then, let’s take a look at the three major different types of braces and what they can offer.
+With that in mind then, let’s take a look at the three major different types of dental braces and what they can offer.

 Lingual braces are by far the most expensive of all braces types, usually coming in between $8,000 and $10,000.
 However, this does not tell the full story as the truth of the matter is with orthodontic insurance, work benefits, or even payment plans it is entirely possible to be able to get this type of braces at a price that you can afford without breaking the bank.
 But why would somebody want such expensive braces?
 And why are they so expensive in the first place?